Investigation underway after Red Line train with dozens of passengers derails at Boston MBTA station

 BOSTON (WHDH) - An investigation is underway after a Red Line train with dozens of passengers on board derailed at a subway station in Boston on Tuesday morning, a Massachusetts Bay Transit Authority spokesman said.

-The slow-speed derailment at Broadway Station led to service disruptions shortly after the height of the morning commute.
+The slow-speed derailment on the southbound tracks at Broadway Station led to service disruptions around 9:45 a.m., shortly after the height of the morning commute.

-A photo shared by Elizabeth Boyce-Jacino showed significant damage to a train car that made contact with the edge of the platform.
+A photo shared by Elizabeth Boyce-Jacino showed significant damage to a train car that is said to have made contact with the edge of the platform.

 Forty-seven people were on the train at the time of the incident.
 There were no reported injuries.